New Jersey Division of Youth and Family Services Lawyers Woodland Park NJ

 The process of being investigated by DCPP and attempting to maintain or restore custody of your child can be daunting.
 You need an advocate who can act on your behalf and that of your children.

-Our attorneys at The Law Office of Del Sardo & Montanari understand this area of the law and can help protect you against claims of abuse and neglect.
+Our attorneys at The Montanari Law Group understand this area of the law and can help protect you against claims of abuse and neglect.